darshanchelani/multi-doc-smart-chatbot/readme.md

 # 📄 Multi-Document Smart Retrieval Chatbot

-An AI-powered Streamlit application that allows users to upload multiple documents (PDF or TXT), index them into a vector database (Qdrant), and ask questions in natural language.
-The chatbot retrieves the most relevant information using OpenAI and LangChain — with sources cited!
+An AI-powered chatbot built with **Retrieval-Augmented Generation (RAG)** architecture.
+Users can upload multiple PDF or TXT documents, which are semantically indexed into a vector database (**Qdrant**).
+Ask natural language questions and get answers grounded in your documents — with source citations for full transparency.

 ---

+### 🧠 What is RAG?

+This project is a practical implementation of **Retrieval-Augmented Generation (RAG)** — a GenAI architecture that combines:

+- **Retrieval**: Extract the most relevant context from your uploaded documents using semantic search and embeddings.
+- **Generation**: Use OpenAI’s GPT-3.5 to generate informed, contextual answers based on the retrieved data.

+This allows the chatbot to **answer domain-specific questions** grounded in your own document knowledge base.

+---

 ### 🚀 Features

-- Upload and index multiple PDF/TXT documents
+✅ Upload and index multiple PDF or TXT documents
-- Semantic search using OpenAI embeddings
+✅ Chunking and semantic vector embeddings (OpenAI)
-- Q&A with context-aware responses
+✅ Q&A with GPT-3.5 using LangChain’s `RetrievalQA`
-- Source citation for transparency
+✅ Transparent source citations for every answer
-- Dockerized backend with Qdrant integration
+✅ Dockerized app with built-in Qdrant support
+✅ Minimal UI with Streamlit — no frontend hassle

 ---

 ### 🛠️ Tech Stack

 - **Frontend**: Streamlit
+- **LLM Backend**: OpenAI GPT-3.5 via LangChain
-- **Backend**: Python, LangChain, OpenAI
+- **Embedding Model**: OpenAI Embeddings
-- **Vector Store**: Qdrant
+- **Vector Store**: Qdrant (Dockerized)
-- **Document Processing**: PyPDFLoader, TextLoader
+- **Document Parsing**: PyPDFLoader, TextLoader
-- **Deployment**: Docker, Docker Compose
+- **Deployment**: Docker & Docker Compose

 ---